 Innervation of the pelvis includes mainly the sacral and coccygeal plexuses.

-The sacral plexus derives from the L4-S4 nerve roots, and it sits on the internal surface of the piriformis muscle.
-Most of the sacral nerves stemming from the sacral plexus exit through the greater sciatic notch.
+The sacral plexus derives from the L4-S4 nerve roots, and it sits on the internal surface of the piriformis muscle—most of the sacral nerves stemming from the sacral plexus exit through the greater sciatic notch.
 The sciatic nerve forms out of the sacral plexus and can be compressed by the muscle, causing radicular pain down the leg.
 This form of entrapment neuropathy by the compression from the piriformis muscle is called piriformis muscle syndrome.

 The autonomic system also provides innervation to the pelvis, which mainly courses via the inferior hypogastric plexus.
-This plexus is made up of the nerve fibers from the sympathetic splanchnic nerves, parasympathetic splanchnic nerves, and hypogastric nerves.
-The autonomic nerves are travel to the organs via their corresponding splanchnic nerve group.
+This plexus is made of the nerve fibers from the sympathetic splanchnic nerves, parasympathetic splanchnic nerves, and hypogastric nerves.
+The autonomic nerves travel to the organs via their corresponding splanchnic nerve group.

 Along the anterolateral wall of the true pelvis lies the obturator internus muscle.
-This muscle extends from the bony surfaces of the pelvis into the lesser sciatic foramen and also inserts on the greater trochanter.
-The muscle receives innervation from the nerve to obturator internus (L5-S2).
+This muscle extends from the bony surfaces of the pelvis into the lesser sciatic foramen and inserts on the greater trochanter.
+The muscle receives innervation from the nerve to the obturator internus (L5-S2).
 It serves as an external rotator of the hip and strengthens the hip joint.

 Along the posterolateral surface of the true pelvis lies the piriformis muscle.
 This muscle extends from the bony surfaces of the sacrum and pelvis into the greater sciatic foramen, with its insertion on the greater trochanter of the femur.
 The muscle receives innervation from the anterior rami of S1 and S2.
 It also serves as an external rotator of the hip and strengthening the hip joint.